 - Is your pricing strategy complex and full of surprises?
 Adding shipping costs at the final hurdle can have a detrimental impact.
 Simplify the process by integrating your shipping costs into product prices.
 Anti-aging skin care company NuFace added a ‘Free Shipping above $75’ notification on their site and enjoyed a 90% increase in orders.

 If you’ve worked through a few of these questions and you’re not happy with the results, perhaps it’s time to ask a professional team for assistance…

 If you’re looking for ways to simplify your ecommerce site and boost sales, simply “stepping into the shoes of your customers” can only take you so far.
 From heat maps to session replays to form analytics, there are some incredible ways to spot friction points and make data informed changes.

-If you need assistance, we can help at Fluid Digital.
+If you need assistance, we can help.
 Our team of experts boast an incredible amount of ecommerce and conversion rate optimisation expertise, making us the ideal choice for any ecommerce business looking for marginal (and major!) gains.